 The Ngalop ethnic group of Bhutan, settling in the west of the country, are people of Tibetan who migrated to Bhutan in the ninth century.
-For this reason, they are referred to the name Bhote which means people of Tibet.
-In the past, the Ngalop was the pioneer who introduced Buddhism and Tibetan culture to the kingdom.
-So far, the Ngalop culture and linguistic have created significant influences in modern Bhutan and thus they are often recognized as the Bhutanese people.
-Here is some worth information that gives you a glimpse of the ethnic group of the country.
+For this reason, they are referred to by the name Bhote which means the people of Tibet.
+In the past, Ngalop was the pioneer who introduced Buddhism and Tibetan culture to the kingdom.
+So far, the Ngalop culture and linguistics have created significant influences in modern Bhutan and thus they are often recognized as the Bhutanese people.
+Here is some worthy information that gives you a glimpse of the ethnic group of the country.

-Nowadays, the Ngalop mainly populate in the West and the North of Bhutan.
-According to the demographic statistic in 1981, the Ngalop took about 17% of the Bhutan population.
+Nowadays, the Ngalop mainly populates the West and the North of Bhutan.
+According to the demographic statistic in 1981, the Ngalop took up about 17% of the Bhutan population.